Apply for the Study Trip to Iran

 - Introductory meeting in Switzerland.

-- Flights to destination, transport to pre-meeting in Switzerland
+- Flights to and back from destination, transport to pre-meeting in Switzerland

 - Visa costs